 Jumper Class rules

-For all jumper classes offered at DLSC Hunter shows
+For all jumper divisions offered at DLSC Hunter shows

 -